benmesander/rvint/README.md

 - Fast 64-bit unsigned division by 3
 - Fast 64-bit unsigned division by 5
 - Fast 64-bit unsigned division by 6
-- Fast 64-bit unsigned division by 7 (no tests)
+- Fast 64-bit unsigned division by 7
-- Fast 64-bit unsigned division by 9 (no tests)
+- Fast 64-bit unsigned division by 9
 - Fast 64-bit unsigned division by 10
 - Fast 64-bit unsigned division by 11 (no tests)
 - Fast 64-bit unsigned division by 12 (no tests)